A Love Letter to You 4: Tracks 1–4

 The first song of the deluxe edition is "I Love You" (featuring Chance the Rapper).
 The song marks the first time Trippie Redd and Chance the Rapper have worked together, and sees the two rappers allude to their significant others and speak to the strength of their relationships.
-The deluxe edition’s second song (and second single), “The Way”, sees Redd and featured artist Russ sing about how they both find ways to make their relationships work.
+The deluxe edition's second song (and second single), "The Way", sees Redd and featured artist Russ sing about how they both find ways to make their relationships work.
 This song also samples a viral YouTube video from 2009 of a young boy confessing his love to a girl on the playground of his school, which Redd plays on in the bridge of the song.
 In an interview with Lyrical Lemonade, Redd revealed that he had met Russ in the studio with Scott Storch.
-He said: “I had this record [“The Way”] and he commented on it cause I posted it on Instagram and he was like “we gotta make some shit like this”, and I was like “make some shit like this?
-You might as well hop on this one”.
-So I sent it to him and that ended up being “The Way”.”
+He said: "I had this record ["The Way"] and he commented on it cause I posted it on Instagram and he was like "we gotta make some shit like this", and I was like "make some shit like this?
+You might as well hop on this one".
+So I sent it to him and that ended up being "The Way"."

-The deluxe’s third song and lead single, "Yell Oh", is a collaboration between Trippie Redd and Young Thug in which the two rappers talk about their respective nights with girls.
+The deluxe's third song and lead single, "Yell Oh", is a collaboration between Trippie Redd and Young Thug in which the two rappers talk about their respective nights with girls.
 The conclusion of the song features a sample sourced from a Halloween witch decoration, sold by the company Grandin Road.
 When activated by a motion detector, the decoration plays one of three sound files – one of which was used by Redd in the song.
-This file emits the message: “Another foolish child dares to trespass on this wicked place?
+This file emits the message: "Another foolish child dares to trespass on this wicked place?

 Here, now a spell to remove that smile from your pretty face!

-Hoggles and haggerdash, and eyes of a crow – all powers are mine now, and all that you know.”
-The track marks the second collaboration between Redd and Young Thug, following “Forever Ever” (Life's a Trip; 2018).
-The song was initially previewed on Redd’s Instagram in a now-deleted post on November 15, 2019, a week before the release of A Love Letter To You 4’s standard edition.
+Hoggles and haggerdash, and eyes of a crow – all powers are mine now, and all that you know."
+The track marks the second collaboration between Redd and Young Thug, following "Forever Ever" (Life's a Trip; 2018).
+The song was initially previewed on Redd's Instagram in a now-deleted post on November 15, 2019, a week before the release of A Love Letter To You 4s standard edition.
 This song was originally planned to be released as a non-album single alongside a video directed by Gxdlike.
-However, a new plan was adopted once Young Thug added to the song: Redd decided to release the song as a single for the mixtape’s deluxe edition.
-The fourth song, "How I Was Raised" (featuring Lil Tecca), was cut from the mixtape’s standard edition, despite initially being confirmed by Redd as being part of the tracklist.
+However, a new plan was adopted once Young Thug added to the song: Redd decided to release the song as a single for the mixtape's deluxe edition.
+The fourth song, "How I Was Raised" (featuring Lil Tecca), was cut from the mixtape's standard edition, despite initially being confirmed by Redd as being part of the tracklist.
 An alternate version of the track featuring 9lokkNine in addition to Lil Tecca leaked on January 3, 2020.
-However, the track finally released on the deluxe of A Love Letter to You 4 without 9lokkNine’s verse.
+However, the track finally released on the deluxe of A Love Letter to You 4 without 9lokkNine's verse.
 The song is the first collaboration between Redd and Tecca.